JazzyWagdaddy/HybridCloudBootCamp/2 - Hybrid Cloud - Migration - Lab 2 - ASR.md

 * Map the z: to an Azure files share:

     `net use Z: \\wagsazurefiles.file.core.windows.net\buildiis /persistent:Yes`
-* Copy the file to your local computer and the proceed to step 6.
+* Copy the file to your local computer

     `copy z:\build-iis-vm.ps1 c:\users\yourprofile\downloads`

+* Proceed to step 6.

 4. Open the GitHub repository for the lab.
 5. Copy the build-iis-vm.ps1 to your local computer.